Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Discussion

 WASP-85 is listed as a known binary in the Washington Double Star catalogue (WDS).
 We obtained the full set of WDS measurements for the system, which stretch back to $1881$.
 We also measured the position angle and angular separation of the companion star through careful analysis of EulerCAM observations taken on 2012 February 7th.

 In Figure\,\ref{fig:PAbinary} we show both the binary angular separation and the binary position angle as a function of calendar date.
-The change in binary separation appears to be roughly periodic, with a period of approximately $30$\,years.
-However without error bars for the WDS data, it is likely that this is just random scatter.
-More high precision measurements of the separation will be needed to determine whether this variation is real; the upcoming GAIA mission will be of great help in this.
+A Lomb-Scargle periodogram reveals no significant periodicity in the angular separation of the two stellar components, though there is substantial scatter about the mean.
+Future data releases from \textit{Gaia} will be of great help in reducing the uncertainty in the binary separation.

 The position angle of the binary shows a clear, long-term, decreasing trend.
 This is a clear indication of orbital motion for the binary, and suggests an orbital period of $\gtrsim3000$\,years.
-This change of position angle suggests that the planet is misaligned from the plane of the binary.
-Using the distance listed in Table\,\ref{tab:star_params}, the mean separation of $1.5$\,\arcsec corresponds to a distance between the stars of $186$\,AU.
-Using the masses that we estimate for the two components from our spectral analysis, and assuming a circular orbit, this indicates a period of $1828$\,years, far less than the $3000$\,years suggested by the position angle change.
-The reverse transformation, from $P_{\rm binary}=3000$\,years, gives a binary distance of $259$\,AU; again, this is discrepant with the separation derived value.
-This mismatch suggest that the binary orbit is inclined relative to our line of sight by $\approx45^\circ$, again indicating a misalignment with the planet's orbital plane.
+This change of position angle suggests that the planetary orbit is misaligned from the plane of the binary orbit.

+Using the distance listed in Table\,\ref{tab:star_params}, the mean separation of $1.5\pm0.1$\,\arcsec corresponds to a distance between the stars of $210\pm22$\,AU.
+Using the masses that we estimate for the two components from our spectral analysis, and assuming a circular orbit, this indicates a period of $2190\pm340$\,years, less than the lower limit of $3000$\,years suggested by the position angle change.
+The reverse transformation, from $P_{\rm binary}=3000$\,years, gives a binary distance of $259$\,AU, discrepant with the separation derived value.
+This mismatch suggest that the binary orbit is inclined relative to our line of sight by $\sim45^\circ$, again indicating a misalignment with the planet's orbital plane.
+Such misalignment between the binary orbital plane and the planetary orbital plane has been observed in young protoplanetary discs \citet{2014Natur.511..567J, 2019NatAs.tmp..189K}.

 The presence of the binary companion at $<259$\,AU from the planet host star suggests that the protoplanetary disc was likely truncated, limiting the quantity of material available for planet formation.
 Exploring this possibility is beyond the scope of this paper, but could be an interesting subject for future work.